Professor-Paradox/OracleSQL/OracleSQL.md

 kernel.shmmax=536870912
 ```

-- Now start these kernel permissions `sudo service procps start`
+- Now start these kernel permissions `Sudo service procps start`
 - verify the file and kernel permissions are correct.
 - `sudo cat /etc/sysctl.d/60-oracle.conf`, `sudo sysctl -q fs.file-max`.
 - The file-max value in 60-oracle.conf and the output max value should match.
 If not then a reboot should fix the problem.
-- setup a mount point for the database to connect to shell.
+- setup a mount point for the database to connect to the shell.
 - create file `sudo nano /etc/rc2.d/S01shm_load`, paste these lines in it

 ```bash